SimonDanisch/Bonito.jl/docs/src/layouting.md

 end
 ```

-It pretty much just sets the css attributes to some defaults, but everything can be overwritten or extended by passing your own `style=CSS(...)` object.
+It pretty much just sets the css attributes to some defaults, but everything can be overwritten or extended by passing your own `style=Styles(...)` object.
-All CSS objects inside one App will be merged into a single stylesheet, so using many grids with the same keyword arguments will only generate one entry into the global stylesheet.
+All Styles objects inside one App will be merged into a single stylesheet, so using many grids with the same keyword arguments will only generate one entry into the global stylesheet.
 You can read more about this in the styling section.